As you may already know, for my honeymoon I went to the stunning Caribbean island of St Lucia.

 After a very long-winded discussion about where we wanted to go, and endless hours of going round in circles, I, for some reason, let my soon-to-be husband be COMPLETELY in charge of where we go on our honeymoon.
-I must have been absolutely insane to relinquish control like that, as I’ve been known to be a bit of a control freak/Monica when it comes to any kind of trip (though may I add, my organisational skills have made for some bloody amazing holidays in the past).
-Then, because he knows how much it eats me alive not knowing what he’s planning, he decided he’d keep it a secret from me until either the wedding or when we were at the airport.
-Shortly after he’d booked it though, he was running his mouth off teasing me about what the temperature was in his chosen destination on that day, but he hadn’t closed the weather app before locking his phone, so when he unlocked it again to show me something it was still there on the screen in all it’s glory.
-That’s what you get when you get too cocky!
+I must have been absolutely insane to relinquish control like that.
+I’ve been known to be a bit of a control freak/Monica when it comes to any kind of trip.
+(Though may I add, my organisational skills have made for some bloody amazing holidays in the past).
+And because he knows how much it eats me alive not knowing what he’s planning, he decided to keep it a secret from me.
+He’d mentioned St Lucia previously, but for some reason it wasn’t somewhere I’d been dying to go, so I didn’t really give it much thought.

 Food & Drink

 St James’s Club has six amazing restaurants, five bars and a lovely little cafe.
 The food and drink was so delicious and one of my favourite parts of our stay – surprise surprise.

 Honestly, we were so well catered for that by the end of our holiday I’d genuinely forgotten what being hungry felt like.

 Five of the six restaurants required a dinner reservation.
 On the first night we ate at The Palms which offers a different style buffet every day.
 The Palms was also one of the two restaurants which served breakfast.
 (The other being Bambou).
 And The Palms also served lunch while we were there.
 I’m just going to point out here that we went in June during the rainy season, so it was very quiet.
 So I’m not sure whether more restaurants are open for breakfast and lunch during the busier times of year.